-(5) 2 short essays (4-6 pp)
+(5) 2 essays (4-6 pp)

-Students write 2 short essays, one just before spring break and one near the end of the semester.
+Students write 2 short take-home essays, one just before spring break and one near the end of the semester.
 The essay assignments are intended to help tie together material for a synthetic understanding.

-(6) independent project
+(6) Independent project

 Students complete their independent research projects.
 The completed project is due on Monday, April 24; it should be double spaced with 1" margins using 11 or 12 Times Roman font, paginated, and proofed.
+The projects can be (A) a research paper (mandatory for graduate students) or (B) a critical review of book of a student's choice subject to approval; see also option (C) below.